seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     and `invalidationInfo` was executed at that price rather than at the freeze.
 Checked per row against the anchor recorded in the log (§12), never against the impression that the numbers look consistent.
-44. **Every published setup with a structural row carries its two touch probabilities in the ANSWER** (§2, §4), in whatever section it is published — not merely computed, not merely logged. **Neither number was used to refuse, downgrade or promote anything** (§4) — they are read over `H_NOISE` and the target is not on that clock, so a run that gates on them deletes correct setups.
+44. **Every published setup with a structural row has both touch probabilities in the LOG and its SURVIVAL number in the answer** (§2, §4, §12). **Neither touch number was used to refuse, downgrade or promote anything** (§4) — they are read over `H_NOISE` and the target is not on that clock, so a run that gates on them deletes correct setups.
 A run that believes a pair disqualifies a setup records the objection and publishes.
 45. **Every printed catalyst item carries BOTH its impact tag and its status word** (§2), checked per printed item and not per section, collapsed line included, and no item under `ВПЕРЕДИ` or `ДАЛЬШЕ` lacks a date or repeats a closure already in `ЗАКРЫТО`.